MahnazHabibi/Drug-repurposing/README.md

 To calculate 4 topological and 2 statistical features of proteins from PPI networks.
-We use an algorithm "Topological_Network.m" code. to run the procedure follow the Read_me.txt steps.
+We use an algorithm "Topological_Network.m" code. to run the procedure follow the "Read_me.txt" steps.
 See the output of Algorithm in "Output.txt" file.
 Two other features (Cov(v) and ClD(v)) are calculated by a Covid-Drug and Clinical-Drug groups reported in DrugBank.

 Next, we identify proteins in our candidate set that are associated with some underlying diseases related to COVID-19.
 We select 35 proteins as a final set of essential proteins related to disease pathology.
 To access the 35 proteins see essential genes related to covid-19 pathology.xlsx file.